Cooking outdoors can be just as straightforward as using your grill at home, when you’re properly prepared.

 If you’re going for a more deluxe camping experience, you’ll probably need a cooler to keep your meats and veggies fresh.
 Pack your cooler sensibly to keep everything in tip-top condition.
 Remember, the cooler’s bottom will be the coldest part, so this is where you should store highly-perishable foods or anything you won’t need until the end of the trip.

 When packing cool boxes, we like to freeze bottles of water instead of using ice.
 This leaves less mess in the cooler and allows us to enjoy fresh, cold water on hikes.
+Here are some recommendations for the top cool boxes on the market right now.

 Leave No Trace